GraphicsProgramming/blog/blog/2025/2025-06-19-subgroup-shuffle-reconvergence-on-nvidia/index.md

 In addition, Nabla also supports passing vectors into these subgroup operations, so you can perform reduce or scans on up to subgroup size * 4 (for `vec4`) elements per call.
 Note that it expects the elements in the vectors to be consecutive and in the same order as the input array.
+This is because we've found through benchmarking that the instructing the GPU to do a vector load/store results in faster performance than any attempt at coalesced load/store.

-You can find all the implementations on the [Nabla repository](https://github.com/Devsh-Graphics-Programming/Nabla/blob/master/include/nbl/builtin/hlsl/subgroup2/arithmetic_portability_impl.hlsl)
+You can find all the implementations on the [Nabla repository](https://github.com/Devsh-Graphics-Programming/Nabla/blob/v0.6.2-alpha1/include/nbl/builtin/hlsl/subgroup2/arithmetic_portability_impl.hlsl)

 ## An issue with subgroup sync and reconvergence